mautaques/fbe3_gnome_fork/README.md

 #### On the left side there's the editor workspace with basic tools like add, move, inspect, delete and connect.
 ![editorworkspace](https://github.com/user-attachments/assets/ba16acda-1554-4ab0-b3c4-74049b2f5d5c)

-#### Right below there's the import library space, where you can load a path (e.g., home/user/documents/mylibrary) and also refresh once there's a change in the directory.
+#### Right below there's the import library space, where you can load a library (e.g., home/user/documents/mylibrary) and also refresh once there's a change in the directory.
 ![loadlibrary](https://github.com/user-attachments/assets/04dc3313-73e9-4332-a20b-f762cf60ae1f)
 ![loadinglibrary](https://github.com/user-attachments/assets/5c9c80bc-5cfe-4c0c-a33c-1596eb74d66d)
 ![loaledlibrary](https://github.com/user-attachments/assets/9ed03a2f-88ba-48f1-accb-fc3918b41ae2)
+#### When adding a element to the project, remember to load a library (if the element has nested elements) to properly work.

 #### The header bar also holds some important functions:
 ![headerbar](https://github.com/user-attachments/assets/c9778672-4c1f-4199-93f0-c160ca552779)

 #### The left button presents the options to create, open, save, save as and export a project
+## IMAGE
 #### While the right button is where you can access preferences, keyboard shortcuts, read about FBE and also quit the application
+## IMAGE

 #### Upon creating a new project, it creates a blank unnamed system (which can refered as project) and application.
 The main page of every project is the System Information.
 Through this page is possible to access every element of the project the user whishes to inspect by double clicking at element.